 “We actively promote the use of domestic African insurance capacity where this is available as a means to enhance our service offering and to maximise the best of what is available in Africa,” the CEO states.
 “However, there always needs to be a thorough check on the terms and conditions that lenders and international investors will expect on insurance contracts, particularly where project finance is involved, to ensure the best possible outcome and protection for our clients.”

-Never one to stick with the status quo or rest on its laurels, the Company’s latest evolution will see a move into a prestigious new head office in London, in February, 2016, once again improving the platform from which its service provision can flourish.
+Never one to stick with the status quo or rest on its laurels, the latest evolutions at Alesco Risk Management Services will see a move into a prestigious new head office in London, in February, 2016, once again improving the platform from which its service provision can flourish.

 Enhanced technical and environmental facilities for both team members and clients will continue to facilitate close relationships with decision makers across “the world’s longest-established global specialty insurance market”.